Ten Pinterest Stats All Marketers Need in 2016

 60% of Pinterest users are in the United States

-Another of the more important Pinterest stats 2016 has shown us is that close to 60% of all users on the platform are originate in the United States.
+Another of the more important Pinterest stats 2016 has shown us is that close to 60% of all users on the platform are from the United States.

 International growth on Pinterest was close to 135% in 2015